evgenyantipin/antipin.dev/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: Hello World1
 date: "2015-05-01T22:12:03.284Z"
 description: "Hello World"
+category: Example Category
 ---

-This is my first post on my new fake blog!
+This1 is my first post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.